MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/whats-new/Windows-11-IoT-Enterprise-21H2.md

 > [!NOTE]
 > Multi-app kiosk mode is not available for Windows 11 IoT Enterprise, version 21H2.
 Please refer to What's new about subsequent releases for information about its return.
+>
+> **Update** - [Multi-app kiosk mode is now available in Windows 11](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/multi-app-kiosk-mode-now-available-in-windows-11/ba-p/3845558)., version 22H2 as part of the Windows continuous innovation releases.
+To learn how you can take advantage of features introduced via Windows continuous innovation, see more about how you can access this feature in Windows 11 IoT Enterprise, version 22H2, see [Delivering continuous innovation in Windows 11](https://support.microsoft.com/windows/delivering-continuous-innovation-in-windows-11-b0aa0a27-ea9a-4365-9224-cb155e517f12).

 ### Security and scanning